firesim/firesim/docs/Golden-Gate/Bridges.rst

 Compile-Time (Parameterization) vs Runtime Configuration
 --------------------------------------------------------

-Just as is the case when compiling a software-RTL simulator, the simulated design is configured over two phases:
+As when compiling a software-RTL simulator, the simulated design is configured over two phases:

 #.
 Compile Time.
 By parameterization the target RTL and BridgeModule